 Alternatively if you are in Europe you can send a transfer, free among EU members, for the equivalent amount to my European bank account (ask me if you want it).

-It’s basically a tool you can use to guide and feel more confident and under control with your trading !
+The models are basically a tool you can use as a platform for your own research and a guide to feel more confident and under control with your trading.

 Anyone else interested in sharing modelling or trading ideas feel free to contact.

 Hope this data is useful and if you find any interesting patterns by analyzing it please do not doubt to let me know.

 PD1 -> How is Contango/Backwardation calculated and why does it affect the ZIV ?
 That is answered in the VXX blog post where it says PD4, basically the same is applied to ZIV with the difference that in this case contango is a measure of the spread between the 7th and the 4th VIX future.
 Since when in contango the 7th future is more expensive than the 4th, and since 4th month vix futures are bought with the proceeds of selling the 7 month ones then the amount of contracts tends to be increased while in contango.
 That is because under contango selling one 7th month future gives more than enough to buy a 4 month one.
 The opposite effect happens while in backwardation, which leads to the decrease of the amount of futures which is a headwind to the ZIV price.